aaakpinar/NCE/evpn-mh/evpn-mh.md

 ### MAC-VRF Interface Configuration

-Typically, an L2 multi-homed LAG needs to be associated with a MAC-VRF.
+Typically, an L2 multi-homed LAG subinterface needs to be associated with a MAC-VRF.

 ```
 enter candidate
     /network-instance mac-vrf-1 {
-        interface lag1.1 {
+        interface lag1.0 {
         }
     }
 commit now